 Cumbersome government regulations present challenges for foreign firms to do business.
 Bureaucratic obstacles include obtaining Ministry of Labor clearances for visas and permits for foreign workers.
 The Ministry does not grant work visas to expatriate women in most business sectors.
 U.S. firms have reported lengthy business registration requirements for specialized consultancies.
-The divide between the government and the private sector is not well defined in Oman, leading some firms to complain of unfair competition.
-Covid-19 restrictions brought significant disruptions to commercial activity and a decline in private consumption.
-Of particular concern for many international firms in Oman is the Omanization process, wherein the government sets quotas for Omani national employment on a sectoral basis.
-Many companies, both Omani and international, have noted that some of the quotas are difficult to satisfy and applied inconsistently.
+The divide between the government and private sector is not well defined in Oman, leading some firms to complain of unfair competition.
+Of particular concern for many international firms in Oman is the “Omanization” process, wherein the government sets quotas for Omani national employment on a sectoral basis.
+Many companies, both Omani and international, have noted that some of the quotas are difficult to satisfy and are applied inconsistently.
 The Ministry of Labor and other authorities strongly encourage companies to meet their Omanization quotas, turn over management jobs to Omanis, and create training programs for new hires, which can be costly.
 Although the FTA provides for limited exceptions for specialized upper management, U.S. companies are responsible for complying with most Omanization requirements.
-Obtaining labor clearances for new foreign workers, and in recent times termination of Omani employees, also present challenges for foreign companies.
+Obtaining labor clearances for new foreign workers and terminating Omani employees also present challenges for foreign (and local) companies.

 Other issues of concern to U.S. companies and investors:

-- Omani customs officials occasionally charging duties on American goods transshipped by road via Dubai despite the duty exemption advantage of the FTA;
+- Omani customs officials occasionally charge duties on U.S. goods transshipped by road via Dubai despite FTA duty exemptions;

 - Slow company registration processes, especially for consulting firms;